-One out of every three homeless men who is sleeping in a doorway, alley or box in our cities and rural communities has put on a uniform and served this country.
+One out of every three homeless men who is sleeping in our cities and rural communities has put on a uniform and served this country.

-Jose Pagan, a decorated veteran who served United States of America in Iraq and Afghanistan believes homelessness is embarrassing. “ Honor, pride, duty, loyalty, all these things that we have- that kick in as a soldier.”
+A decorated veteran, Jose Pagan who served United States of America in Iraq and Afghanistan believes homelessness is embarrassing. “ Honor, pride, duty, loyalty, all these things that we have- that kick in as a soldier.”

 So many of us come back broken.
 Come back, you know mentally broken, physically broken,” Fuller said.

 Dailey added.
 “I had the war in my head.
 I couldn’t get it out of my head.”

-“I wouldn’t change anything,” Chambers said. “ I know a lot of bad stuff has happened, but I’m very proud of everything I did.”
+Chambers confessed, “ I know a lot of bad stuff has happened, but I’m very proud of everything I did.”I wouldn’t change anything,”

 - They demonstrate bravery, resilience, and hopefulness in difficult situations.

-In all, 50% of vets with a history of homelessness suffer from severe mental illness, according to the U.S. Interagency Council on Homelessness.
+In all, 50% of vets with a history of homelessness suffer from severe mental illness, according to the U.S. Inter agency Council on Homelessness.

 Nobody knows why re-joining back the mainstream life becomes a challenge for Veterans.